pingcap/docs/geo-distributed-deployment-topology.md

 > **Note:**
 >
 > You do not need to manually create the `tidb` user in the configuration file.
-The TiUP cluster component automatically creates the `tidb` user on the deployment machines.
-You can customize the user, or keep the user consistent with the Control Machine.
+The TiUP cluster component automatically creates the `tidb` user on the target machines.
+You can customize the user, or keep the user consistent with the control machine.